Illinois Compiled Statutes

 matter shall be deemed closed and so reported to the Secretary.
 The Secretary

-shall then have 30 days to accept the Disciplinary Board's decision or
+shall then have 30 days to accept the Medical Board's decision or

 request further investigation.
-The Secretary shall inform the Board
+The Secretary shall inform the Medical Board

 of the decision to request further investigation, including the specific